Literacy and Numeracy

 All classes at McLaren Flat PS access specialist science lessons each week.
 Our curriculum is based on the Primary Connections Science learning modules which provide a comprehensive and engaging learning experience in science.

-The music program at McLaren Flat is alive and well under the expert guidance of specialist music and media arts teacher Jimmy Marin.
+The music program at McLaren Flat is alive and well under the expert guidance of experienced specialist music and choir teacher Indra Benson.
 Students have the opportunity to explore a range of theory and practical activities that build skills and enjoyment of music.
-Students from Year 5 to 7 can participate in the Primary Schools Music Festival each year.
+Students from Year 5 to 6 can participate in the Primary Schools Music Festival each year as well as the Northern and Southern Choir fetsival performances.
 We also have a ukulele program and a school band as well.

 Students participate in and learn about a range of artistic pursuits aligned with Australian Curriculum, including visual arts and drama.
-We provide specialist instruction in Dance through the Footsteps Program and have an integrated Media Arts program for the middle and upper primary year levels.
+We provide specialist instruction in Dance annually as part of the school end of year concert and have an integrated Media Arts program for the middle and upper primary year levels.

 Inclusive Education Support

-Supporting all learners to be successful is a key focus at the Flat and we have a range of specialised learning support programs offering intervention and learner enrichment, including MulitLit Reading Tutor, LLI and Too Smart Maths programs.
+Supporting all learners to be successful is a key focus at the Flat and we have a range of specialised learning support programs offering intervention and learner enrichment, including Reading Doctor and Too Smart Maths programs.
 Eligible students can access 1-1 and small group support for learning through in class and withdrawal programs.
 Our Inclusive Education program is supported by a suite of specialists from the Department for Education Support Services Team – including a speech pathologist, psychologist, social worker and special educator.
 We also work collaboratively with families and NDIS providers to best meet the needs of children in their local school environment.
+We also have an Autism Inclusion teacher who works across the school supporting Neurodiverse students.

 Sport and Health